 When it comes to the home, red is a lively color.
 It is most used in living room settings… after all, the color itself is invigorating, and that red accent chair or pillow… well, that is sure to start conversations or raise the energy of the room!

 An invigorating and happy color, brighter variations of orange are seen as lively and social while deeper shades of orange, like those found in the natural world feel grounded.
 Think autumn leaves in Vermont, saffron from India, or the reddish rocks of our very own Laurel Canyon.

-Because of its stimulating qualities, orange is a great choice for a home gym or entertaining space, providing psychological motivation and increasing the energy of the space.
+Because of its stimulating qualities, orange is a great choice for a home gym or entertaining space, providing motivation and increasing the energy of the space all through color psychology.
 Ah-mazing!

 Most commonly associated with cheerfulness and sunshine in Western culture, this vibrant color is often energizing.
 Deeper shades of yellow, like the golden hue of a sunflower in late summer or a deep ocher, can feel moody and earthy.
 But be careful… if the yellow gets too muddy, it can evoke feelings of distrust.

 Culturally, yellow has various interpretations.
 In China, yellow is the color of rules.
 In ancient Egyptian tombs and even in the Taj Mahal, a golden yellow called orpiment is used.